luca-bassoricci/gitlab/doc/user/project/working_with_projects.md

 a new project.
 To create a new project, use the [Web UI](#create-a-project) or the [Projects API](../../api/projects.md#create-project).

+## Import a project

+If enabled on your GitLab instance, you can [Import a project](../../user/project/import/index.md) from a different repository.
+Contact your GitLab administrator if this is unavailable.

+## Connect an external repository to GitLab CI/CD **(PREMIUM)**

+Instead of moving your entire project to GitLab, you can [connect your external repository](../../ci/ci_cd_for_external_repos/index.md) to get the benefits of GitLab CI/CD.

 ## Fork a project

-A fork is a copy of an original repository that you put in another namespace where you can experiment and apply changes that you can later decide whether or not to share, without affecting the original project.
+A fork is a copy of an original repository that you put in another namespace.

-It takes just a few steps to [fork a project in GitLab](repository/forking_workflow.md#creating-a-fork).
+You can fork a project to experiment and apply changes, without affecting the original project.

+To fork a project in GitLab, [complete these steps](repository/forking_workflow.md#creating-a-fork).

 ## Star a project